revng/revng/docs/RevambUsage.rst

                         appear as calls to extern functions.
 This option makes the resulting module non-functioncal but it's useful for analysis-only purposes.
+:``-E``, ``--external``: Set the linkage of global variables representing the
+                         CPU state (aka CSVs) to `external` instead of `internal`.
+This degrades performances of the produced binary sensibly but makes debugging the generated code easier.
 :``-S``, ``--use-sections``: If they are available, ELF sections are employed to
                              identify executable code.
 This options is useful to evaluate `revamb` ignoring the code identification